Build faith, and experience God’s presence,

 Obviously, from my point of view, all of this stuff can be very relevant to our ‘belief’ building journey.
 That is, coming to truly ‘believe in the existence of God’.
 If you wish to go straight to that subject now, then begin reading at, “Experiencing the Holy Spirit” and then examine the other guidance and explanations in this section of the website later.

 3. OTHER METHODS OF ENGAGING

 Having said all that, I also remind you that faith should not be left at the door when leaving the weekly church service.
 The regular use of faith in day-to-day life is also extremely important for building that belief in God, and receiving the benefits that come from his presence in our lives.
 That is within Bible-based limits of course.
 The article, “God’s presence in our lives”, briefly explains how we can recognise his presence there in our everyday lives through the actual use of our faith.

-We do this by just inviting him into all aspects of our lives – benefiting from that relationship in many ways – continually growing in our belief; strengthening our two-way relationship with him as explained in the Bible.
-As a result we come to hold ‘sound faith‘ and recognise the ‘benefits‘.
+We can do so by just inviting him into all aspects of our lives.
+Benefiting from that relationship in many ways.
+That is by continually growing in our belief; strengthening our two-way relationship with him as explained in the Bible.
+Yes again, as a result we further ‘build up our faith‘ and recognise those ‘benefits‘.

-Alpha has even developed on-line courses as a direct result of threats arising from Covid-19.
-All Alpha courses, including those on-line, provide an understanding of Christian basics and explain simply how to engage with God in your life.
+All Alpha courses provide an understanding of Christian basics and explain simply how to engage with God in your life.
 They also offer the possibility of actually experiencing God’s presence in a way you may never forget.
 Looks impressive?
 I hope so.
 So, look out for churches that display Alpha banners out front.

-Recapping then, in order to build genuine belief in God and sound faith, that will stand the test of time, we must apply ourselves to both essential areas of development.
-Firstly we join a community of faith and secondly we begin to use faith within our day-to-day lives.
-This section of the website clearly focuses on that first area.
+Summarising then, in order to build both ‘genuine belief in God’ and ‘sound faith’, that will stand the test of time, we must apply ourselves to both essential areas of development available to us.
+Firstly we join a community of faith (a church) and secondly we begin to use faith within our ‘day-to-day lives‘.
+This section of the website clearly focuses on that first area; the Church.